nadethoughts/Aetheria/Campaigns/The Anchor’s Secret/Transcripts/TAS Session 05 - Transcript.md

 Uh, good to, like, after you investigate the, uh, the actual, uh, maps.
 The, the part of the map that you had, Jason, was, um, not the, was not the Glomway, but the actual, like, location of the entrance and how to actually make it into the Glomways.
 Um, so, um, so, they, uh, so, you know, you're able to get them into the tunnels and they're able to get you guys all the way to the Pearl.
 Um, so, um, is basically how that, how that worked up.
 Um.
 Anything else that you want to cover that you care about, um, in, in, over the course of the next few hours?

+---

+### Session Play - Part 3

 Hmm.
 No, I'm good.
 I'm good.
 I don't need to do anything.
 You sure?
 Uh, I'm pretty sure.
 Can I see the book?
 No, it sounds like you're not sure.
 No, I'm pretty sure.
 No, no, no. I was thinking about squirrel people, but.
 Probably got a pretty valuable use of.
 I'm going to say, so, from the sound of it, are we, like, taking a, not necessarily a rest, but, like, we have some hours to kill?
 Yeah, so, basically, what's going to happen here is you guys are going to be making camp, um, on the, uh, on the shore here.
 Okay.

 Um, the pirates are going to go back to their ship, um, and then they will return in the morning for you guys to start moving towards.
 Okay, so it's just us hanging out at this point.
 Right.
 Okay.
 Um, so, if, if you have anything that you want to talk to the pirates about, you totally can do that.
 There's space for that, but otherwise, you're, you're basically just setting up camp where you're at.
 Okay.
 Like, a couple days away, right?
 Like, we've still.
 Right.
 Time to travel here.
 So, we'll be traveling with the pirates for a good, for a good minute, yeah.

 Ah, all right.
 Um, so, it seems how it's just us.
 Pirates are gone.
 Uh, I'm going to get out my artist kit or my artist tools and some chalk and see if, between the group, between all of us, if I can't sketch out what the details of that other half of the map.
 Just in case something happens to where we get kind of separated, at least we have.
 Okay.
 I'm thinking of more than that.
 I'm thinking we separate.
 We've already, we know where the entrance is.
 Yeah.
 We know what we're looking for.
 Yeah.
 So, you guys are just going to, you're feeling like you just want to race.

 Be faster than them.
-Jezric, you don't have any, like, bombs, do you?
+Jezrek, you don't have any, like, bombs, do you?
 Oh, you guys.
 Wrong character.
 Hang on.
 What is gold value of bomb?
 Because if they're going back to their boat, hide a bomb in one of their belts, I have to just, oh my gosh.
 Probably not.
 I imagine the, I imagine the price is too much.
 I mean, I could definitely make some.
 Explosives kit.
 Just lying around.
 No, no, no, no, no, no, no, no. I was thinking making one of my orbs of creation into a bomb, but I, the gold cost might be too much.
 The original version is in him, Guyver, but then he just won right away.

 Oh.
 So, he was totally super-fitted by Chuck Norris.
 I, I actually think it's going to be, well, there's one, I don't think there's really anything like a bomb in this world currently.
 No Molotov cocktails, or?
 I mean, there's definitely Molotov cocktails.
 We could definitely do something like that.
 We have the alcohol, because, you know, we stole it from the bar.
 Yeah.
 It's going to do it else.
 Yeah.
 But no, I don't think there's anything.
 No. I'm going to double check to make sure.
 There's holy water.
 I mean, if I was fifth level.